Parallel-in-Time/pySDC/pySDC/tutorial/step_4/README.rst

 the forces omits the particle-particle interaction and only takes external forces into account.
 This is done simply by replacing the problem class by a list of two problem classes in the description.
-In the rsults, we can see that all versions produce more or less the same energies, where MLSDC without f-interpolation takes about half as many iterations and with f-interpolation slightly more.
-We also check the timings of the three runs: although MLSDC requires much less iterations, it takes longer to run.
+In the results, we can see that all versions produce more or less the same energies, where MLSDC without f-interpolation takes about half as many iterations and with f-interpolation slightly more.
+We also check the timings of the three runs: although MLSDC requires much fewer iterations, it takes longer to run.
 This is due to the fact that the right-hand side of the ODE (i.e. the costly force evaluation) is required after each interpolation!
 To this end, we also use f-interpolation, which increases